Renater/SIPMediaGW/README.md

 	cd test && docker compose -p testing up -d --force-recreate

 In this way, the webconference can be joined by pushing a call directly to **sip:testmediagw@192.168.92.1**

-The gateway will automatically stop after the call is closed.

 Troubleshoot
 --------